rcreagh/abm_assignment_3/README.md

 # abm_assignment_3
-TSP of capital of every county in Ireland and Northern Ireland
+A Mosel model for solving a TSP visiting the capital town/city of every county on the island of Ireland.